 - Don’t forget the whimsy.
 I’m all about adding an unexpected touch here or there, and we captured that perfectly in this room with the reindeer tree topper.
 I love that it’s nice and sparkly, so it ties in really well with the rest of the tree, but it’s a fun little touch that you don’t see very often on a tree.
 It also fits really well with the general theme of our Christmas decor for the whole house – we decorate with lots of trees and lots of deer!

 Have you started decorating for Christmas yet, or will you wait until next week?
-Have you ever checked out Big Lots for Christmas decor?
+Have you ever checked out the Big Lots Christmas trees?
 You might be surprised at how big their selection is!